Ehud Netzer

 Ehud Netzer (אהוד נצר; 13 May 1934 – 28 October 2010) was an Israeli architect, archaeologist and educator, known for his extensive excavations at Herodium, where in 2007 he found and identified the tomb of Herod the Great; and the discovery of a structure defined by Netzer as a synagogue, which, if true would be the oldest one ever found (the "Wadi Qelt Synagogue").

 Netzer served as a professor at the Institute of Archaeology at the Hebrew University in Jerusalem.
 He was a world-renowned expert on Herodian architecture.
 Netzer worked at Masada with Yigael Yadin, and later completed the official excavation report for the site.
 He later led teams of archaeologists like Rachel Chachy, who did important fieldwork at the Herodian palace at Jericho.
 At Herodium, in the desert near Bethlehem and south of Jerusalem, for more than three decades, Netzer oversaw extensive excavations focusing on remains at the foot and on the sides of the partially artificial mountain.

 Biography

 Ehud Netzer was born in Jerusalem in 1934 to Israeli educators Joseph and Puah Menczel.
-Netzer was reported to have changed his surname from Menczel to Netzer because of the complexity and recurring mistakes in spelling his name in the Hebrew languageas well as in English.
+Netzer was reported to have changed his surname from Menczel to Netzer because of the complexity and recurring mistakes in spelling his name in the Hebrew language as well as in English.
 He graduated with a degree in architecture from the Technion in 1958.
 As an undergraduate, Netzer would spend his summer vacation in excavations of the noted archaeologist Yigael Yadin.

 While working as a co-architect in excavations in Masada, Netzer met his future wife, Devorah Dove, an archeology student.
 He later obtained a Ph.D. in the field of archaeology from Hebrew University of Jerusalem.

 He became a professor at the Institute of Archaeology at Hebrew University.
 Netzer was eventually recognized as the world's foremost authority on Herodian architecture.